MHenderson/room-squares-bib/README.md

 <div id="ref-bose_resolvable_1947">

-Bose, RC.
-1947.
+Bose, R. C. 1947.
 “On a Resolvable Series of Balanced Incomplete Block Designs.” *Sankhyā: The Indian Journal of Statistics*, 249–56.

 </div>

 <div id="ref-bruck_what_1963">

-Bruck, RH.
-1963.
-“What Is a Loop.” *Studies in Modern Algebra* 2: 59–99.
+Bruck, R. H. 1963.
+“What Is a Loop.” *Studies in Modern Algebra* 2:
+59–99.

 </div>